-The dean, who is responsible for project managing the implementation of the QIP, is invited by the Quality Committee chair to deliver a short presentation at the next committee meeting.
-While the Dean may wish to provide an initial overview commentary on the QRG report, the presentation will focus on the level 1 recommendations only, the faculty's response to those recommendations, specific implementation progress made to date and planned actions, as appropriate.
-The presentation is then followed by a question-andanswer session with the members of the Quality Committee.
+The Head of Unit, who is responsible for project managing the implementation of the QIP, is invited by the Quality Committee chair to deliver a short presentation at the next committee meeting.
+While the Head of Unit may wish to provide an initial overview commentary on the QRG report, the presentation will focus on the level 1 recommendations only, the unit's response to those recommendations, specific implementation progress made to date and planned actions, as appropriate.
+The presentation is then followed by a question-and-answer session with the members of the Quality Committee.